devanshuDesai/Triton-Tinder-Bot/README.md

   ```

 * **[OPTIONAL]** You will need to create a real/fake Tinder account with a Facebook **email address** and **password** if you do not have a Tinder already, or want to run multiple bots running simultaneously.
-Here's a website that provides temporary:
+Here's a website that provides temporary email addresses:
   [Guerrila Mail](https://www.guerrillamail.com/) - Temporary Email Address Generator

   #### Note: